viniciusgerevini/godot-aseprite-wizard/README.md

 ### Import overwrite previous files

 Currently, import overwrite previous imported files.
 Any modification in the previous file will be lost.

+## Blurry image when using wizard

+The wizard screen uses Godot's default image loader.
+To prevent blurry images, disable the filter flag for Textures in the Import dock and set it as default preset.

+For more info, check: https://docs.godotengine.org/en/3.2/getting_started/workflow/assets/import_process.html

 ## Known Issues